 Faculty: Faculty of Science

-The study of cognitive science at Mount Allison is one-of-a-kind in Atlantic Canada — incorporating perspectives from a variety of fields.
+Within the Department of Psychology, the cognitive science program at Mount Allison is one-of-a-kind in Atlantic Canada — incorporating perspectives from a variety of fields.

 In first year you will take introductory psychology, computer science, mathematics, chemistry, and physics courses.

 In second year you will pursue courses in psychology, computer science, and philosophy such as: